Updated on 13th December, 2022 by Martin Astley

-“The tenant also has a duty to report any damage caused by fire, theft, flood, and natural disasters, and provide sufficient detail for the landlord to make an insurance claim.”
+“The tenant also has a duty to report any damage caused by fire, theft, flood, or natural disasters and provide sufficient detail for the landlord to make an insurance claim.”

-“Maintain any outdoor areas that are associated with the property.
-This includes keeping the garden neat and tidy, cutting any grass (mowing the loan), weeding and pruning.
+“Maintain any outdoor areas that are associated with the property.”
+This includes keeping the garden neat and tidy, cutting any grass (mowing the lawn), weeding, and pruning.
 You may only make alterations to any outdoor areas with the written permission of the landlord.

 Evicting a tenant for breach of contract

-If your tenant has caused serious damage to your property you may have ground to being eviction proceedings.
+If your tenant has caused serious damage to your property, you may have grounds to begin eviction proceedings.

 Making a claim for compensation in court